-In 2019, ACCF adopted a forest stewardship plan to guide management.
+In 2019, ACCF adopted a forest stewardship plan to guide management, consistent with its PMF conservation easement held by the Southern Oregon Land Conservancy.
 A number of ongoing opportunities and challenged are mentioned in the plan, including:

 - Management for healthy forest and watershed function